Muhammad-Ghulam-Ali/statistics-python-mastery/README.md

 # Statistics & Python for Data Science

-A structured, topic-by-topic mastery of Statistics and Python for Data Science — built with a finance and banking lens.
-One topic per day, real datasets, no fluff.
+A hands-on statistics mastery repo built with a finance and banking lens.
+Every topic covered from first principles — real datasets, clean code, real interpretation.

 ---